-The Best Cheap Car Insurance in Tennessee for 2021
+The Cheapest Car Insurance in Tennessee for 2022

 In an at-fault accident, liability-only coverage covers third-party costs and not your own.
 This type of coverage is the cheapest insurance in Tennessee and only meets the minimum coverage requirements in the state.